goriok/runners-autoscaler/README.md

 Please check the [deployment docs][escalator-docs].

-If you are using AWS, you'll need to use this deployment instead `aws/escalator-deployment-aws.yaml` instead of the regular one.
+If you are using AWS, you'll need to use this deployment `aws/escalator-deployment-aws.yaml` instead of the regular one.

 ## Configuring Kubernetes Nodes